 spiral2grow, a leading provider in self esteem and self confidence counseling in New York City, has professionals that include perfectionism psychotherapists and counselors, who are expert in overcoming perfectionism and improving self esteem and effectiveness. spiral2grow, located in midtown Manhattan at 260 Madison Avenue #8023, New York, NY 10016, offers techniques to overcome perfectionism, build effectiveness and take actions despite fear in a variety of formats: Personal Counseling, self esteem – perfectionism group and self esteem-perfectionism workshop.

 Perfectionism is one of the most common symptoms of low self esteem and confidence.
 Perfectionism can destructively chip away at your healthy self-esteem.
 There is a definite relationship between the need to be perfect and low self-esteem.
 People who “need” to look at themselves and expect nothing less than perfection with everything they do, are setting themselves up for self-sabotage.
+Perfectionism is a central block to happiness, preventing our ability to relax and accept the imperfection of the here and now.
+The more you accept imperfection, the more joy you will give and receive.
+That can be done with humility and self compassion.

 Abraham Maslow in his book “ Motivation and Personality wrote: “There are no perfect human beings!
 Persons can be found who are good, very good indeed, in fact, great.
 There do in fact exist creators, seers, sages, saints, shakers, and movers… even if they are uncommon and do not come by the dozen.
 And yet these very same people can at times be boring, irritating, petulant, selfish, angry, or depressed.
 To avoid disillusionment with human nature, we must first give up our illusions about it.”